 Part-clothing rental, part-personal shopping service, each Armoire membership begins with a style quiz: a three-minute exercise that tailors their curated monthly boxes to you.

 From there, a team of stylists selects merchandise catered to your tastes, from brands like Boden, Diane von Furstenberg, and Adrianna Papell.
 The Armoire subscription includes a one-on-one stylist consultation, held over the phone, and sizes range from zero to 24W, with maternity styles offered as well.
-The monthly membership starts at around $150 for four items, and you can add more pieces to a shipment for an additional fee (or save money by pre-paying for future boxes).
+The monthly membership starts at around $79 (or $49 for a trial month) for four items, and you can add more pieces to a shipment for an additional fee (or save money by pre-paying for future boxes).

 A stylist will recommend clothes to rent, but if you’re unhappy with what’s been selected, there’s time to swap out items before the box ships.
 And, you can shop confidently knowing that your membership fee is driving positive change: Yes, renting clothes from anywhere is more environmentally sustainable than buying.